-The provisions of § 21-1-13.1 apply to any suit commenced on or after July 1, 1990.
-The provisions of §§ 21-1-11 and 21-1-13 apply to any suit commenced before July 1, 1990.
+The provisions of $\S 21-1-13.1$ apply to any suit commenced on or after July 1, 1990.

 21-44-27.
 Termination of spousal joint tenancy by any interested person.

 If the spouse of a decedent is the sole surviving joint tenant in real property, any interested person may terminate the joint tenancy by furnishing the register of deeds of the county where the property is located with an affidavit setting forth the following: